 What you'll need to tell us

 You can't make an anonymous report to us.
+To investigate the noise, a person needs to be affected at their premise/house, hence why we need your details.
 We won't share your name or contact details with the person or business you're reporting.

 You'll need to provide: